 The risk is that you might unintentionally benefit your former spouse or former spouse's family or give them control over your affairs.
 And if you have children, you'll need to make sure their interests are protected.
 Here are three important actions to consider.

-1. Weigh the Value of a Prenup
+1. Weigh the Value of a Prenuptial Agreement

 People with children from a previous marriage sometimes want to leave the bulk of their estates to them — particularly if their new spouses are financially independent.
 However, the laws in most states make it difficult to “disinherit” your spouse.
 For example, many states provide a surviving spouse with an “elective share” — typically between one-third and one-half — of the other spouse's estate, regardless of the terms of his or her will or living trust.